 Dinner

-There is a visa on arrival available at Baghdad International Airport.
+There is a visa on arrival available at Basra International Airport.
 It costs $80.

 All European Union passport holders, and also the United States (yes, Americans can travel to Iraq), United Kingdom, Russia, China, Japan, South Korea, Canada, Australia, New Zealand, and Switzerland